 Just how widespread is smartphone usage today?
 Well, according to the most recent findings from the Pew Research Center, 77% of adults in the United States own a smartphone, while the numbers climb as high as 92% in the 18-29 age range.
 Not to be outdone, the 30-49 age group follows closely behind, with 88% being smartphone owners.
-In addition to that, 74% of people aged 50-64 have one.
+In addition to that, 74% of people ages 50-64 have one.

 These high levels of mobile adoption have also had a huge impact on job search.
 And so for employers, optimizing your job postings for mobile is more important than ever.
 How important?
 Let’s take a look at the data.